micmejia/bible-dump/AMPC/Habakkuk/Hab 2.md

-Moreover, wine _and_ [^b]_wealth_ are treacherous; the proud man [the Chaldean invader] is restless _and_ cannot stay at home.
+Moreover, wine _and_ _wealth_ are treacherous; the proud man [the Chaldean invader] is restless _and_ cannot stay at home.
 His appetite is large like that of Sheol and [his greed] is like death and cannot be satisfied; he gathers to himself all nations and collects all people as if he owned them.